 Mdewakanton LIFE Program

 The purpose of the Mdewakanton LIFE Program is to create greater awareness, availability, and knowledge of cardiopulmonary resuscitation (CPR) and automatic external defibrillators (AEDs), as well as a faster first response to a cardiac incidence not only within our Community but within our neighboring communities.
-To achieve these goals, the Shakopee Mdewakanton Sioux Community is reaching out through the Mdewakanton Fire Department to train first responders and place AED units throughout the area.
+To achieve these goals, the Shakopee Mdewakanton Sioux Community is reaching out through Mdewakanton Public Safety to train first responders and place AED units throughout the area.

 What is an Automatic External Defibrillator (AED)?